stedn/cooptrail/tour.md

-# Onward to Southern California
+# The Big Sur Coastline

 An important difference for planning once south of SF is that the hiker/biker (h/b) sites are limited to 1 or 2 days, some have closed and the rate doubles to $10 a night.
 North Beach and Lompoc no longer have a h/b.
 I heard if you call ahead, Lompoc may let you stay.
 Gaviota was closed for the season starting 10-1.
 Half moon bay and New Brighton are 1 day along with a few more.
 Also there are also gaps in the state parks that are filled by county or forest service camps (Kirk creek along Big Sur (a must see for the costal views and stars, but the water is sold for $5 a gallon or you can filter from the creek) and Costal Dunes RV park and campground in Oceana).
 It may be worth getting a map that lists them all.
 Also, if you go later in the year, some of the parks partially or fully close after 10-31.
 Manrita closes and Sunset Beach moves the h/b site.